 Internal Search Result Pages: Index or Noindex?

-How to tell
+How to spot the problem

-• Your sitemap accidentally lists ?q= URLs because the URL discovery script crawled the site.
+• Your sitemap accidentally lists ?q= URLs because the URL-discovery script crawled the site.

 Quick verdict